BOUDOIR SESSION PREP GUIDE

 WHAT I DON’T RECOMMEND:

 Tanning.
-If you feel you need a little color then go for it but I suggest getting a full, even body tan (no severe tan lines), because whatever you wear for the shoot (or if you decide to be nude for some shots), having really dark legs and a super white butt doesn’t photograph the greatest.
+If you feel you need a little color then go for it but I suggest getting a full, even body tan (no severe tan lines), because whatever you wear for the shoot (or if you decide to be nude for some shots), having really dark legs and a super white butt doesn’t photograph well.

 Because you are going to be wearing multiple outfits for your shoot, my big suggestion is if you need to wear color on your nails, choose a neutral like light pink, nude or even clear.
 I do not recommend black nail color as it has a tendency to look goth and out of place for most outfits (unless you are going for a goth look).
 Also, please have your toenails match your fingernails!
-You will thank me later.
+You’ll thank me later.

 SHOES + BOOTS

 This area is a toss up because there is no requirement to bring shoes.
 If you love the look of high heels but hate wearing them, we can always do the ‘heel shots’ first and then you can kick the shoes off and call it good. 🙂

 If you love high heels however, they DO photograph well.
 I would suggest going with a 3″ heel or higher however as lower heels have a tendency to look kind of weird.
 Also, nude stilletto heels do wonders for making legs look really long.